A new year is here, which means it’s time to get motivated and start fresh…with your content, of course.

 While you may be focusing on how to keep your resolutions, January is also a great time to reflect on your content strategy and conduct a content audit.

-A content audit is an exercise to evaluate how your content is performing against your organization’s goals and KPIs (key performance indicators), and it can help inform your strategy and content calendar.
+Performing a content audit is an exercise to evaluate how your content is performing against your organization’s goals and KPIs (key performance indicators), and it can help inform your strategy and content calendar.

-Here are five recommendations for content audit success:
+Here are five recommendations for audit success:

 1. Focus on one channel